 Create Your First Agent

-This guide walks you through creating an AI agent on TeamDay, from a quick lightweight Agent to a full-featured Character with skills and MCP integrations.
+This guide walks you through creating an AI agent on TeamDay — from a quick assistant to a fully equipped team member with skills, MCP integrations, and subagents.

-The fastest way to get an AI running.
+The fastest way to get an agent running.

 Via Web App